“A cataract is an opacity or imperfection in the lens of the eye.”

 - Siberian Huskies

 - Cocker Spaniels

 - Golden Retrievers

-Though these breeds have hereditary disposition to cataracts, any breed, as well as mixed breed dogs, can develop them.
+Though these breeds have a hereditary disposition to cataracts, any breed, as well as mixed-breed dogs, can develop them.

 Aged dogs (approx. 8 years and older) may start experiencing abnormalities in their eyes.
 A dog that experience cataract in old age has a risk of formation of smaller cataract that doesn’t impair vision significantly.